B U R E A U O F P U B L I C S E C R E T S

 It is good to read only books that have nothing to do with the problems of the day that are bound to pass.
 All the books on the shelf beyond my desk were written hundreds of years ago.
 I will reread some of them with sherry and a cigar beside the fire in the evenings.
 The others I can just look at.
 I know well what is in them.

+The greatest works of literature are great because they too share this grandeur and show it forth.
 The great works of prose fiction are great, not because they try to talk about deep things, as do so many novels of the passing day, but because they are themselves profound.

 Any fool can chatter about nobility and magnanimity and courage.
 It is another thing to embody these virtues.
 The love life of a Japanese prince, the conflicts in a Chinese harem, the adventures of a crazy country gentleman in Renaissance Spain, the sad story of chivalry and betrayal in a Britain that never existed, the capers of a pair of fantastic giants, the domestic affairs of a handful of Icelandic farmers, a boy and a young Negro drifting down the Mississippi, the guilty troubles of three neurotic Russian brothers, a little English boy growing up, the disasters of a French popinjay — out of these unimportant materials, as trivial in themselves as the lines and circles of Euclid, the great prose dramas of mankind have been made.